ANCIENT ROMAN INFRASTRUCTURE: BRIDGES, TUNNELS, PORTS

 model of an ancient water mill

-The Romans built deep water ports, arsenals, barracks, public buildings and forts.
+The Roman Empire had incredible infrastructure with roads that interconnected cities, well-built bridges, aqueducts and even functioning sewage systems in some places.
+The Romans built deep water ports, arsenals, barracks, libraries, public buildings and forts.
 Roman engineering advances include water mills, windmills, rotary mills, water-carrying aqueducts, sewer systems and cement that hardened under water.
 The dome and the arch were improved and large baths, theaters and apartment houses were built.
 Roman roads (some of which still exist) stretched for 53,000 miles and passed through tunnels as long as 3.5 miles.
 Dams were built to irrigate farm land.
 [Source: World Almanac]

 The Senate ordered public works and called in magistrates to administer their construction.
 Strabo wrote: "The Romans take great care of three things above any other, which the Greeks neglected.
 That is: opening roads, building aqueducts, and sending the residue underground into sewers."